 We recommend once the path is installed, to give it time to settle and adhesive to grip the floor surface.
 Since the adhesive is pressure sensitive, allowing students to use it after a 12 hour settling period will help settle the adhesive.
 Maintenance can manually mop and sweep during this initial settling period.
 To get the longest life from your installed sensory path, we recommend using an non-yellowing commercial wax on top of the installed path.
 Apply a minimum 5-10 layers of wax liberally, thick heavy coats will be your friend!
-Adding this extra protection is strongly recommended if the maintenance staff uses an machine to mop or buff the floors.
-Commercial floor cleaning machines need a buffer between the film and the surface.
-A few layers of wax will seal the edges of the film and protect it from lifting.
+Adding this extra protection is strongly recommended to protect your path from peeling or lifting.
+We DO NOT recommend using a mechanical scrubber, polisher, or mopper over the path.
+If you do, it has the potential to completely damage and destroy the decals.
+Hand moping is the way to go after installation!
 So longevity really depends on the type of service your maintenance staff can provide.
-If the surface is waxed, as we recommend, the longevity will be as long as you need or until stripping the floors of all wax.
+If the surface is waxed, as we strongly recommend, the longevity will be as long as you need or until stripping the floors of all wax.
 Usually the janitors like to strip the floors once a year which we then recommend to preform a “lite” strip by diluting the stripper, not agitating the floors as much, and leaving the stripper on for less amount of time than usual taking only 1-2 layers of wax off the surface.

-After you students have enjoyed the paths after a year or so, We recommend changing the design to offer a renewed sense of engagement.

-The removal is a simple as stripping off the protective wax layers and applying the same stripper to the film.
+The removal is as simple as stripping off the protective wax layers and applying the same stripper to the film.
 Using a scrapper and lifting the edge slightly of the path piece will allow for the floor stripping solution to release the adhesive from the initial wax layers that were on the floor when the path was applied.

 Ceramic floor which have a sealed surface such as a glaze will offer a good surface for adhesion.
 Breaks between tiles where grout may be, will need to be cleaned and sealed to offer proper performance.
 We do not recommend using the product on porous surfaces or tiles without a smooth finish.

 Indoor finished concrete surfaces that are sealed with a concrete finishing sealant or stained and sealed should offer a proper adhesive surface.
 Painted concrete which is prepared properly and sealed and cured, will offer the proper surface for adhesion.
-Finishing with a commercial wax will help keep the paths from lifting if applied to a high traffic area.
+Finishing with a commercial wax will help keep the paths from lifting when applied.

 All commercial locations with high traffic flow over the surface of the path should use additional wax as they normally would to offer the proper protection from usage, and any environmental factors such as snow and salts which would typically degrade the normal surface.

 Although the manufacturing company of the product we use states that it can be used on carpet, we are product testing currently to see if it meets our stands of durability.
 We can not recommend the use on carpet until we have had sufficient testing completed.